-- the review process is intended to be efficient and cost-effective - the Ombudsman has limited time frames under the FOI Act to make an Ombudsman review decision, and there is no opportunity to 'stop the clock' while awaiting required documents from the decision-maker see section 4.8 Review timeframes.
+- the review process is intended to be efficient and cost-effective - the Ombudsman has limited time frames under the FOI Act to make an Ombudsman review decision, and there is no opportunity to 'stop the clock' while waiting for required documents from the decision-maker-see section 4.8 Review timeframes.

-Agencies and Ministers are also reminded that under s 68, the Ombudsman, in undertaking an Ombudsman review, is entitled to full and free access at reasonable times to all relevant government information that they hold.
+Agencies and Ministers are also reminded that under s 68, the Ombudsman, in undertaking an Ombudsman review, is entitled to full and free access at reasonable times to all relevant government information they hold.

-- The FOI Act affords protection to staff of agencies and Ministers for actions taken in accordance with the FOI Act.12 For example, producing a document in response to an Ombudsman review does not constitute waiving legal professional privilege. - It is the responsibility of agencies and Ministers to decide on an efficient and appropriately secure method for providing required documents to the Ombudsman's Office.
-They are reminded that any Protected or Cabinet information will need to be provided to our Office by hand.
+- The FOI Act affords protection to staff of agencies and Ministers for actions taken in accordance with the FOI Act.10 For example, producing a document in response to an Ombudsman review does not constitute waiving legal professional privilege. - It is the responsibility of agencies and Ministers to decide on an efficient and appropriately secure method for providing required documents to the Ombudsman's Office.
+They are reminded that any Protected information will need to be provided to our Office by hand or via secure electronic means where agreed (e.g. Kojensi where available).
+Cabinet information should not be emailed and should be provided by hand, or via Objective Connect.